ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 **What about `main` and `rolling`?**

-`main` typically targets `rolling <https://docs.ros.org/en/rolling/Releases/Release-Rolling-Ridley.html/>`_ (and so, the next unreleased ROS distribution), though the maintainers may decide to develop and release from a `rolling` branch instead.
+`main` typically targets :doc:`Rolling <../Releases/Release-Rolling-Ridley>` (and so, the next unreleased ROS distribution), though the maintainers may decide to develop and release from a `rolling` branch instead.

 Pull requests
 ^^^^^^^^^^^^^